The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: Introduction

+Let us mention some novelties and advantages of our formalism.
+First of all, we build our expansion framework on the concept of duality which is an exciting and fruitful idea in physics.
+That enables us to devise an algorithm which is quicker and more transparent.
+Secondly, our formulae are valid for both decompositions.
+Therefore, they are applicable to the situations wherever ADM and KS decompositions are chosen.
+Yet, our arguments are not restricted to those cases.
+Any set of dual decompositions and the related $1/c$ expansion can be studied with the help of our framework.
+Lastly, our computations dealing with the dual decompositions might shed some light on the relation between Galilean and Carroll expansions of GR.

 The outline of the paper is the following: In Section \ref{parentact}, we introduce the dual formulations and their common Einstein-Hilbert action which were found in \cite{Elbistan:2022plu}.
 In addition, we briefly recall the usual $1/c$ expansion scheme.
 In Section \ref{intstep}, we present our new unified perspective on the expansion of the parent action of the ADM and the KS decompositions.
 In Section \ref{identities}, we quickly generate novel identities which help us to perform the expansion at the desired orders.
 In Section \ref{Ricciexpansion}, we start the expansion procedure by applying our identities.
 In Section \ref{stepsexp}, we complete the expansion of the parent action up to $c^{-3}$ order.
 In Section \ref{ADMexpansion}, we apply our findings to the ADM decomposition and expand the related action up to the order of $c^{-3}$ explicitly.
 In Section \ref{furthers}, we apply our formalism to the KS decomposition and expand it up to $c^{-1}$ to highlight the role of the duality in the expansion.
 We also comment on the possible terms at any order for both decompositions.
-Finally, in Section \ref{discuss}, we discuss our results and possible applications of the theory.
+In Section \ref{discuss}, we discuss our results and possible applications of the theory.
+In Appendices \ref{Kerrdec}, \ref{tdersteps}, \ref{Poisson} and \ref{NC} we provide some details, information about the even expansion scheme and the Newton-Cartan split of our theory.